Tony Jacklin

-Early life and education
+Early life

-Jacklin was born on 7 July 1944 in the town of Scunthorpe, North Lincolnshire.
-His father was a steel worker and his mother Dorothy worked at a market.
-He attended Henderson Avenue Primary School in the town.
+Jacklin was born on 7 July 1944 in the town of Scunthorpe, North Lincolnshire, the son of Arthur and Doris Jacklin.
+He had a sister, Lynn.
+His father was a lorry driver and introduced Jacklin to golf.
+Jacklin attended Henderson Avenue Primary School in the town, and later the Doncaster Road Secondary School.
+Doris died in 1992, while Arthur died in 1996.